Coolsonickirby/csc4710-instructor-react-express/README.md

 ## 📌 Project Description

-This application serves as a **student records system**, where instructors or users can:
+This application serves as a **BookNest Inventory Manager**, where instructors or users can:

-- View all student records
+- View all book records
-- Fetch individual student details by ID
+- Fetch individual book details by ID
 - Learn how frontend components interact with backend routes
 - Understand full stack CRUD operations (read-only for now)